 [Updated reference to Student Affairs–9/23/22; no additional change to OP]

 OP 79.13: University-related Travel by Motor Vehicle, Commercial Carrier, and Aircraft

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to help minimize the risks of liability connected with travel by university faculty, staff, and students.
 This OP applies to the use of motor vehicles in any activities directly related to the academic, research, and/or administrative responsibility of the department involved.
 This OP also applies to travel undertaken by one or more students presently enrolled at the university to reach a university-related activity located more than twenty-five miles from the university.
 It applies to travel required by a registered student organization. *In accordance with § 51.949, Texas Education Code and Board of Regents Minutes, December 13-14, 2001

-REVIEW: This OP will be reviewed in July of even-numbered years by the Office of the Provost and Senior Vice President, Vehicle Fleet Management, the Texas Tech University System Office of Risk Management, and the Managing Director of Procurement Services with substantive revisions forwarded through administrative channels to the Vice Provost for Undergraduate Education & Student Affairs.
+REVIEW: This OP will be reviewed in July of even-numbered years by the Office of the Provost and Senior Vice President, Vehicle Fleet Management, the Texas Tech University System Office of Risk Management, and the Managing Director of Procurement Services with substantive revisions forwarded through administrative channels to the Vice Provost for Student Life.

 1. Generally Applicable Definitions

 For purposes of this OP, an employee is defined as anyone appointed to work for the university in a manner that causes his or her name to appear on the university payroll.